iRNA-COSI/APAeval/execution_workflows/README.md

 For development and debugging you can use the small [test input dataset][test-data] we provide with this repository.
 You should use the `.bam`, `.fastq.gz`, `.gtf` and/or `.gff` files as input to your workflow.
 The `.bed` file serves as an example for a ground truth file.

 ### Parameters
-Both [snakemake template][snakemake-template] and [nextflow template][nextflow-template] contain example `sample.csv` files.
+Both [snakemake template][snakemake-template] and [nextflow template][nextflow-template-dsl2] contain example `sample.csv` files.
 Here you'd fill in the paths to the samples you'd be running, and any other *sample specific* information required by the method you're implementing.
 Thus, you can/must adapt the fields of this `samples.csv` according to your workflow's requirements.

 Moreover, both workflow languages require additional information in `config` files.
 This is the place to specify *run- or method-specific* parameters